EternalFork/CollegeChat/docs/README.md

 > Create a personalized 4-week SAT Reading and Writing study plan for the student

 (There are other options for the prompt, such as a 2-week plan or a plan for a particular topic)

+If you don't want to use chat.com directly, you can navigate to EternalFork.github.io/SAT.html, and upload the pdf and the prompts to the form on that web page.
+That will call a server, which in turn will use the chat.com API to get the results.